21j2jw9ssa/to-do-list/README.md

 - *csv* files
 - *rtf* files

-When importing a file, make sure that it follows the following structure:
+When importing a file,<br>
+make sure that it follows the following structure:
 ```
 item1, checked1
 item2, checked2